jeanphilippeadielou/jeanphilippeadielou.github.io/_posts/2023-04-15-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-date:   2023-04-15 22:42:28 -0400
+date:   2023-04-15 20:41:23 -0400
 categories: jekyll update
 ---
-You’ll find this post in your `_posts` directory.
+CHANGE You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: